-• When the small intestine is inflamed during a flare-up, the inside of the small bowel can become narrow.
-This can make it more difficult for high residue foods (i.e. bulky food or food with coarse particles) to pass through.
-High residue foods can therefore cause cramping or abdominal pain during a flare-up.
+During a flare up period you may experience loose frequent stools.
+High residue foods will pass through the bowel quickly and may aggravate symptoms of diarrhea.
+High residue foods are high in insoluble fibre which does not break down in the gut.
+Foods that are high in insoluble fibre include whole grain breads and cereals, fruit and vegetable skins and seeds.
 It may help to follow a low-residue diet during this time.
 See Appendix 1 - Low Residue Diet for foods that are recommended.
 When your symptoms improve (i.e. you enter the remission period), you can start to add high residue foods back into your diet as tolerated.